Autodesk-Forge/forge-autodesk.takeoff.api-postman.collection/EndpointList/README.md

 ### Setup Postman environment and Authorization:
-- Run the endpoint `Step 0: Reset the environment variables` to setup the following environment vialables,
+- Please setup the following environment vialables in **Pre-request Script** and Run the endpoint of `Step 0: Reset the environment variables`:
     - client_id:     Forge App Id.
     - client_secret: Forge App Secret.
     - hub_name: The name of BIM 360 hub/account that you want to operate on.